 You can but to be honest the World Cup is not the best place for dogs.
 The Village is very noisy with lots of people.
 You can take your dog in the Gondola but there may be sheep on the hill as well as riders hurtling down the track – so any dog should be kept on a lead at all times.

 What about disabled access?

 There are a limited number of disabled parking bays close to the main entrance.
 Wheelchair users can move about the Village, which is mostly flat – a mix of limestone chippings and tarmac – but the courses are all on rough, hilly terrain.
 Wheelchair access in the gondola is possible.
-A wheelchair only viewing platform is located on the right hand side of the Finish arena (looking up the hill).
+A wheelchair only viewing platform is located on the left hand side of the Finish arena (looking up the hill).